 On October 30, 2017, Extreme Networks, Inc. acquired the data center networking business from Brocade Communications Systems, Inc. This document has been updated to remove or replace references to Brocade Communications, Inc. with Extreme Networks., Inc., as appropriate.

-This document is released in conjunction with Network OS 7.2.0.
+This document is released in conjunction with Network OS 7.3.0.

-This document incorporates the following changes:
+This document adds the following new chapters: